leonardorochaperazzini/Invest-Scraper-Api-Portfolio/README.md

 # Invest Project

 This project is an application to manage and analyze investments.
-It uses Docker to facilitate the setup and execution of the required services, including the application server, a Selenium server for scrapers, and a PostgreSQL database.
+It uses Docker to facilitate the setup and execution of the required services, including the application server, a Selenium server for scraping, and a PostgreSQL database.

 ## Getting Started